 Alternative 5 would not be the cause of damage occurring from inundation by tsunami or seiche.
 However, as with the proposed Project, heavy rains could result in potentially damaging mudflow events with Alternative 5.
 Thus, mudflow hazards could be created through the placement of permanent, aboveground structures (Impact H-8).
-Impact H-8 for Alternative 5 would be reduced to a less-than-significant level with the implementation of Mitigation Measures H-1a (Implementation of Erosion and Sediment Best Management Practices), H-1b (Timing of Construction Activities), H-1be (Maximum Road Gradient), H-1cd (Road Surface Treatment), H-1d (Timing of Construction Activities), H-1e (Dispersion of Subsurface Drainage from Slope Construction Areas), H-1f (Control of Sidecast Material, Right-of-Way Debris and Roadway Debris), and H-7a (Aboveground Structures shall be Protected Against Flood and Erosion Damage).
+Impact H-8 for Alternative 5 would be reduced to a less-than-significant level with the implementation of Mitigation Measures H-1a (Implementation of Erosion and Sediment Best Management Practices), H-1b (Timing of Construction Activities), H-1c (Maximum Road Gradient), H-1d (Road Surface Treatment), H-1e (Dispersion of Subsurface Drainage from Slope Construction Areas), H-1f (Control of Sidecast Material, Right-of-Way Debris and Roadway Debris), and H-7a (Aboveground Structures shall be Protected Against Flood and Erosion Damage).
 Impact H-8 for Alternative 5 would be less than significant with mitigation incorporated (Class II).